 Boston Scientific Vercise

-Boston Scientific’s Vercise became available for PD in Europe in 2012, and it gained FDA approval in 2017.
+Boston Scientific’s Vercise became available for PD in Europe in 2012, and it first gained FDA approval in 2017.
 Vercise’s brain leads contain more points (eight vs. four in other systems) through which doctors can precisely deliver and control electrical stimulation.
-Vercise uses a rechargeable battery, which may last up to 25 years.
+Vercise can use either a non-rechargeable or rechargeable battery, and rechargeable devices may last 15 years or more.
 People with the Vercise DBS may safely undergo most MRI scans as long as several conditions are met.

 When deciding on a DBS device with your doctor, consider: